 By Bjarne Viken & Cameron Rambert, co-founders of Digital Mined

-If that’s the case, you’re actually in a good position, because it’s easier and faster to learn how to get work on oDesk than it is to learn new professional skills.
+If that’s the case, you’re actually in a good position, because it’s easier and faster to learn how to get work on Upwork than it is to learn new professional skills.
 After that, it is just a matter of determining how to apply these methods to your circumstances.
 As you do so, you will increase your chances of getting hired, and get more opportunities to deliver high-quality work that clients will give you good testimonials for—thus creating a virtuous cycle of more hiring.

 Define your title.
 Creating a title for yourself is extremely important because, if done well, you can increase your chances of getting hired.
 Ideally, your title should be a two- to three-word summary of your core strengths, with maybe a few enhancing words on either side.